Create and design global processes

 To view your global processes, you need a Web UI role with the Processes permission.
 See Web UI roles and UI security.

-To create, modify, import, or inactivate your global processes, you need a DA Server role with the Create Processes permission.
+To create global processes and modify, import, or inactivate the processes you created, you need a DA Server role with the Create Processes permission.
 See Server roles and system security.

 To create a global process: